CALLM: Understanding Cancer Survivors' Emotions and Intervention Opportunities via Mobile Diaries and Context-Aware Language Models: Abstract

 \section{Abstract}

 Cancer survivors face unique emotional challenges that impact their quality of life.
-Mobile diary entries-short text entries recording through their phone about their emotional experiences-provide a promising method for tracking these experiences in real time.
-Although emotion analysis tools show potential for recognizing emotions from text, current methods lack the contextual understanding necessary to accurately interpret the brief, personal narratives in mobile diaries.
-We propose CALLM, a context-aware emotion analysis framework that leverages Large Language Models (LLMs) with Retrieval-Augmented Generation (RAG), to analyze mobile diary entries from cancer survivors to predict their emotional states.
-The framework enhances prediction accuracy beyond existing methods by (1) integrating retrieved peer experiences as contextual examples and (2) incorporating individuals' temporal emotional trajectories from their mobile diary entries.
-We collected a large-scale dataset (N=407) of cancer survivors' mobile ecological momentary assessments (EMAs), which assessed positive and negative affect, desire to regulate emotions, social interaction quality, and availability for interventions, alongside daily mobile diary entries in an open response format regarding what was driving their current emotional experience.
-Results demonstrate strong performance of CALLM, with balanced accuracies reaching 72.96\% for positive and 73.29\% for negative affect, and 73.72\% for predicting individual's desire to regulate emotions.
-Post-hoc analysis reveals that leveraging model confidence, encouraging longer diary entries, and incorporating personal ground truth, further enhance predictive outcomes.
-Our findings support the feasibility of deploying LLM-powered emotion analysis in chronic health populations and suggest promising directions for personalized interventions for cancer survivors.
+Mobile diary entries—short text entries people record through their personal phone—provide a promising method for tracking emotional states, improving self-awareness, and promoting well-being outcome.
+This paper aims to, through mobile diaries, understand cancer survivors' emotional states and key variables related to just-in-time intervention opportunities, including the desire to regulate emotions and the availability to engage in interventions.
+Although emotion analysis tools show potential for recognizing emotions from text, current methods lack the contextual understanding necessary to interpret brief mobile diary narratives.
+Our analysis of diary entries from cancer survivors (N=407) reveals systematic relationships between described contexts and emotional states—with administrative and health-related contexts associated with negative affect and regulation needs, while leisure activities promote positive emotions.
+We propose CALLM, a Context-Aware framework leveraging Large Language Models (LLMs) with Retrieval-Augmented Generation (RAG) to analyze these brief entries by integrating retrieved peer experiences and personal diary history.
+CALLM demonstrates strong performance with balanced accuracies reaching 72.96\% for positive affect, 73.29\% for negative affect, 73.72\% for emotion regulation desire, and 60.09\% for intervention availability, outperforming language model baselines.
+Post-hoc analysis reveals that model confidence strongly predicts accuracy, with longer diary entries generally enhancing performance, and brief personalization periods yielding meaningful improvements.
+Our findings demonstrate how contextual information in mobile diaries can be effectively leveraged to understand emotional experiences, predict key states, and identify optimal intervention moments for personalized just-in-time support.